boatartist/Robo-spy-pigeon-phone/README.md

 ![image](https://github.com/boatartist/Robo-spy-pigeon-phone/assets/78235705/8e6f3bed-820f-4a98-b4fb-109ceb701017)

 ## June 09, 2024
-Feet!
-(No not like that stop being dirty minded).
+~~Feet!
+(No not like that stop being dirty minded).~~ (This joke has been redacted because everyone keeps judging me (valid ig)).
 I figured this was as good a place as any to start my project, so I've spent this weekend wasting filament and masking tape on prototypes, until I got to a design that I think will do for now.
 My original concept was inspired by prosthetic finger designs (Shout out to Nerdforge on Youtube for the inspiration), which have contract when a string is yanked and then have a bit of elastic which defaults them to open again.
 Obviously a bird clinging to a perch for dear life has quite the opposite motivations, so my design had a bit of string on the outside which gets pulled by a servo to open the claws and then a piece of elastic pulling them closed again, as can be seen in this low-res night photo.
 ![WIN_20240609_19_17_24_Pro](https://github.com/boatartist/Robo-spy-pigeon-phone/assets/78235705/24ccbe44-e2e9-46a6-ad14-0b6d771a9bf7)
 This design seemed great on paper but left more than a little to be desired in real life, so I created a new design featuring the coolest thing I know nothing about: gears.
 After a loooong time in solidworks I finally got something that kind of works, so my current foot design looks like this:
 ![WIN_20240609_19_19_10_Pro](https://github.com/boatartist/Robo-spy-pigeon-phone/assets/78235705/03e079a5-b7f3-41b0-9a06-832dcd0e71f8)